lycheeverse/lychee-action/README.md

 ## Security and Updates

 It is recommended to pin lychee-action to a fixed version [for security reasons][security].
-You can use dependabot to automatically keep your Github actions up-to-date.
+You can use dependabot to automatically keep your GitHub actions up-to-date.
 This is a great way to pin lychee-action, while still receiving updates in the future.
 It's a relatively easy thing to do.